AJEETX/Generic.Repository.EntityFramework/README.md

 >   3. Now all set, please add the below lines from your consuming object/component

 ```
-using EntityFrameworkWrapper; //add this reference
-using Unity;  //add this reference
+using EntityFrameworkWrapper;using Unity;  //add these 2 references
 public class ConsumeService
 {
      ...
-     ...
     void ConsumeMethod()
      {
      var unitycontainer = UnityConfig.UnityContainer;//get the Unity container
      unitycontainer.RegisterType<IDbContext, DataModel>(); // register you 'DataModel'
      var dbManager=unitycontainer.Resolve<IDBManager>(); //get the db manager
 	//DO YOUR CRUD OPERATION //Customer is the table name in DB;
-       //get all the result
+       //GET
         var result=dbManager.GetRepository<Customer>().Get();

-       //Find by id, is the primary key
+       //FIND by id, where id is the primary key
 	var result=dbManager.GetRepository<Customer>().Find(id);

-       // Add, custObj is the Customer object
+       // ADD, custObj is the Customer object
 	var result=dbManager.GetRepository<Customer>().Add(custObj);

-       // Delete, custObj is the Customer object
+       // DELETE, custObj is the Customer object
 	var result=dbManager.GetRepository<Customer>().Delete(custObj);
      }
 ```